lucad54/ld-portfolio-educ3610/pages/about.md

 ## Description

 A website built around the work done for EDUC3610.
+Displaying my engagement with the course,my learning and the ideas I’ve developed along the way.

 ## Links